DIFFgraph/DIFFgraph/Art.md

 ---

-Art is first, because art is DIFFERENT.
-Art teaches us to value DIFFERENCE, because ART is perhaps worthy because it is just being itself ... we can APPRECIATED conflicting, antagonistic, warring forms of art.
+Art is first, because ***art is DIFFERENT.***

+Art really teaches us to value DIFFERENCE and why we value difference ...
+ART is perhaps worthy because it is just being itself ... we can APPRECIATED conflicting, antagonistic, warring forms of art.

 We ***look*** at Art ... as VISUAL change in pace of work ... it's ***GRAPHICAL*** ... even if our existing graphs are not that artistic or expressive yet.